Plateau–Rayleigh instability

 In fluid dynamics, the Plateau–Rayleigh instability, often just called the Rayleigh instability, explains why and how a falling stream of fluid breaks up into smaller packets with the same total volume but less surface area per droplet.
 It is related to the Rayleigh–Taylor instability and is part of a greater branch of fluid dynamics concerned with fluid thread breakup.
 This fluid instability is exploited in the design of a particular type of ink jet technology whereby a jet of liquid is perturbed into a steady stream of droplets.

 The driving force of the Plateau–Rayleigh instability is that liquids, by virtue of their surface tensions, tend to minimize their surface area.
-A considerable amount of work has been done recently on the final pinching profile by attacking it with self-similar solutions.
+Work has been done in the 1990s on the final pinching profile by attacking it with self-similar solutions.

+The instability is named for Joseph Plateau and Lord Rayleigh.

 History

-The Plateau–Rayleigh instability is named for Joseph Plateau and Lord Rayleigh.
+The first to recognize the universal behaviour the break up of liquid jets into droplets and its wave behaviour was Félix Savart in 1833.
+Photography was not yet available, but he used stroboscopic light to study the phenomena.
+Joseph Plateau created an experimental set up (known as a Plateau tank) to study the formation of droplets in 1843 and identified the important role of surface tension in 1849.
+Gotthilf Hagen also studied the phenomena the same year but with reduced mathematical treatment.
+A debate on the nature of the phenomena started between Plateau and Hagen, whose letters where published in the Annalen der Physik.

 In 1873, Plateau found experimentally that a vertically falling stream of water will break up into drops if its length is greater than about 3.13 to 3.18 times its diameter, which he noted is close to π.
-Later, Rayleigh showed theoretically that a vertically falling column of non-viscous liquid with a circular cross-section should break up into drops if its length exceeded its circumference, which is indeed π times its diameter.
+In 1879, John William Strutt, 3rd Baron Rayleigh used linear stability analysis to describe the instability.
+In 1891, Rayleigh also published photographies of the phenomena.